32 Types of Black Birds in Florida You Can See

 Pileated Woodpecker Perched On Tree Trunk Showing Black Body White Stripes And Bright Red Crest

 You Can Spot Them In Mature Forests Wooded Parks And Large Backyard Trees.
 Their Loud Resonant Drumming Is Often The First Sign Of Their Presence Echoing Through The Woods.
-Pileated Woodpeckers Are Mostly Solitary Or Seen In Pairs And Watching One Excavate A Large Cavity In A Tree Is A Fascinating Display Of Strength And Skill.
+Black Birds In Florida Like The Pileated Woodpecker Are Mostly Solitary Or Seen In Pairs And Watching One Excavate A Large Cavity In A Tree Is A Fascinating Display Of Strength And Skill.

 Razorbill